yiannicostarides/Vuh-App/README.md

 # Grocery Deals App

-A comprehensive iOS application with backend services that helps users discover and track grocery deals across multiple stores through location-based services, automated deal scraping, and personalized shopping lists.
+A comprehensive iOS application with backend services that helps users discover and track grocery deals across multiple stores through location-based services, automated deal scraping, and personalized shopping lists. - Personal use only

 ## Features